WhiskeyCharlie/overfitting-viz/ML-Overfitting-Plotly-master/README.md

 ### Using the app

 The **Select Model** dropdown lets you select among different types of machine learning models.
-Currently only Linear Regression is implemented.
+Currently, only Linear Regression is implemented.

 The **Select Dataset** dropdown lets you select among different datasets.
 To create a custom dataset, select the "Custom Data" option from the dropdown and go to Click Mode dropdown.

 The **Click Mode** dropdown lets you select among: add train data, add test data, or remove data points.
 Once an option is selected, click the graph to apply the chosen action.

 **Select Dataset Noise Factor** lets you add noise to the sampled data.
 The value represents the standard deviation for the noise, which, by default, is sampled from a normal distribution with mean=0.

 **Select Dataset Sample Size:** enables you to select the sample data size.
 Default is 300 data points.

 **Select Model Polynomial Degree:** enables you to control the polynomial degrees to fit your data.
 Expects an integer value between 0-10 including.

 After each selection, you will see a graph representing the model with its MSE loss for the train and test sets.

+[comment]: <> (TODO: Add an option for virtualenv and pip, maybe distribute as an executable?)

 ### Running the app locally